Madchester: Beginnings

 In October 1988, the Stone Roses released "Elephant Stone" as a single.
 Around the same time, the Happy Mondays released the single "Wrote for Luck," followed by the Bummed album, produced by Martin Hannett.
 In November, A Guy Called Gerald released his first solo single, "Voodoo Ray."
 Only "Voodoo Ray" achieved commercial success; however, by December of that year, a sense had begun to emerge in the British music press that something was happening in the city.
 According to Sean O'Hagan, writing in the NME, "There is a particularly credible music biz rumour-come[sic] theory that certain Northern towns—Manchester being the prime example—have had their water supply treated with small doses of mind-expanding chemicals. [...]
 Everyone from Happy Mondays to the severely disoriented Morrissey conforms to the theory in some way.
 Enter A Guy Called Gerald, out of his box on the limitless possibilities of a bank of keyboards."

 The Stone Roses' following grew as they toured the country and released the "Made of Stone" single in February 1989.
 Although this did not chart, enthusiasm for the band in the music press intensified when they released their debut album, The Stone Roses (produced by John Leckie) in March.
 Bob Stanley (later of Saint Etienne) reviewed the Stone Roses album in Melody Maker, writing, "This is simply the best debut LP I've heard in my record-buying lifetime.
 Forget everybody else.
 Forget work tomorrow."
 NME did not put it quite so strongly, but reported nonetheless that it was being talked of as "the greatest album ever made."
 John Robb in Sounds gave the album 9/10 and stated that the Stone Roses "revolutionised British pop."

 The club scene in Manchester continued to grow during 1988 and 1989, with the Haçienda launching Ibiza-themed nights in the summer of 1988 and the "Hot" acid house night (hosted by Mike Pickering and Jon DaSilva) in November of the same year.

 Baggy

 The "baggy" sound generally combines funk, psychedelia, guitar rock, and house music.
 In the Manchester context, the music is primarily influenced by the indie music that had dominated the city's music scene during the 1980s, while also absorbing the various influences emerging from "the Haçienda" nightclub.
 Alongside the music, a distinctive style of dressing emerged that gave baggy its name.
-Baggy jeans (often flared, typically made by Shami Ahmed's 'Joe Bloggs' brand), along with brightly colored or tie-dye casual tops and a general 1960s style, became fashionable first in Manchester and then across the country.
+Baggy jeans (often flared, typically made by Shami Ahmed's 'Joe Bloggs' brand), along with brightly colored or tie-dye casual tops and a general 1960s style, became fashionable first in Manchester and then across the rest of the United Kingdom.
 This look was often topped off with a fishing hat in the style worn by the Stone Roses' drummer Alan "Reni" Wren.
 The overall style was a mix of rave, retro, hippie, and football casual.
 Many Madchester bands had football casual fans, and several bands even wore football shirts.